Danielle Brisebois: Marriage

 Nick Lashley working in his studio (2018).

 On August 2, 2008, Brisebois married producer, composer, and guitarist Nick Lashley.
 They have identical twin daughters named Charlotte and Lola who were born in December 2013.
 Brisebois enjoys a secluded life with her family and avoids the media spotlight.

 Recent work

 In 2012, Brisebois co-wrote the Halestorm song "Here's to Us", which was featured in a season three episode of Glee.

 Brisebois co-wrote songs for the feature film Begin Again (2013), including "Lost Stars", which was nominated for Best Original Song at the 2015 Academy Awards.

+In 2026, Brisebois became active with New Radicals once again.
+She produced a re-worked version of Michelle Branch's "The Game of Love", featuring Gregg Alexander on vocals.
+She also created the cover art for the song's single.
+The same month, New Radicals released the song "One Night Only (Break Loose, Break Free!)" as part of the soundtrack for the film "One Night Only".